India Eve Chipchase

 The Cheltenham Guardians Safeguarding Team (CGST) is a specialist female safeguarding service provider delivering enhanced and emergency safeguarding services into Cheltenham's night-time economy.

-Partnering with Gloucestershire Constabulary, Cheltenham Borough Council and local strategic partners our primary and priority function is to help ensure the safety, security and well-being of women at night.
-Uniformed and covert officers deliver this through our flagship India Protocol safeguarding initiative every Saturday night and Sunday morning between 10pm and 4am.
+Our primary and priority function is to help ensure the safety, security and well-being of women at night.
+Uniformed and covert officers deliver this through our flagship India Protocol and Project Eve safeguarding initiatives every Saturday night and Sunday morning between 10pm and 4am.

 Since our launch in 2015 our award-winning volunteers have ensured the safety of thousands of women and have saved the community, the emergency services, the NHS and the criminal justice system over £1.5million and thousands of operational duty hours at no cost to the police or local authority.